Robert Wald

-Robert M. Wald (/wɔːld/; born June 29, 1947 in New York City) is an American theoretical physicist and professor at the University of Chicago.
+Robert M. Wald (/wɔːld/; born June 29, 1947, in New York City) is an American theoretical physicist and professor at the University of Chicago.
 He studies general relativity, black holes, and quantum gravity and has written textbooks on these subjects.

 Life and education

 He is the son of the mathematician and statistician Abraham Wald and great-grandson of the chief rabbi Moshe Shmuel Glasner.
 Wald's parents died in a plane crash when he was three years old.
-He earned his Bachelor's degree from Columbia University in 1968 and his PhD in physics from Princeton University in 1972, under the supervision of John Archibald Wheeler.
+He earned his bachelor's degree from Columbia University in 1968 and his PhD in physics from Princeton University in 1972, under the supervision of John Archibald Wheeler.
 His doctoral dissertation was titled Nonspherical Gravitational Collapse and Black Hole Uniqueness.

 Career and contributions

 Between 1972 and 1974, Robert Wald worked as a research associate in physics at the University of Maryland.
 He then moved to the University of Chicago, spending two years as a postdoctoral fellow before joining the faculty in 1976.
 He wanted to move to Chicago in order to work with Robert Geroch and other specialists in gravitation.

 In 1977, Wald published a popular-science book titled Space, Time, and Gravity: The Theory of the Big Bang and Black Holes explaining Albert Einstein's general theory of relativity, and its implications in cosmology and astrophysics.
 The book also gives a survey of what was then ongoing research on gravitational collapse and black holes.
 This book grew out of a series of lectures Wald gave as part of the Compton Lectures at the University of Chicago in the spring of 1976.
 The Compton Lectures, given every Spring and Fall quarter, are intended to explain notable advances in the physical sciences to members of the general public.

 He published the textbook General Relativity in 1984.
 Aimed at beginning graduate students, it covers spinors, the variational principles, the initial-value formulation, (exact) gravitational waves, singularities, Penrose diagrams, Hawking radiation, and black-hole thermodynamics.
+It is well-received, but has become outdated by the early twenty-first century.

 Wald has taught first-year graduate courses covering a broad range of topics, including classical mechanics, quantum mechanics, statistical mechanics, and electromagnetism.
 He has also taught courses on general relativity, his specialty, at both introductory and advanced levels.
 A particularly effective teacher, he received the Graduate Teaching Award from the University of Chicago in 1997.

 Wald investigates black holes and their thermodynamics, and gravitational radiation-reaction (or self-force).
-Due to quantum-mechanical processes, black holes emit particles and therefore have a definite temperature and entropy.
+During the early 1970s, Wald and a number of other theoretical physicists studied the external electric field lines of black holes, and subsequently the perturbations of black holes, following the publication of the Teukolsky equations by Saul Teukolsky in 1972.
 Wald has published over 100 research papers on general relativity and quantum field theory in curved spacetime, many of which have been cited by hundreds of subsequent papers.
 In 1993, he described the Wald entropy of a black hole, which is dependent simply on the area of the event horizon of the black hole.